In this article

 Pour spout: Gooseneck | Temperature settings: Precise temperature control and hold | Volume: 1 liter

-In my own testing, I found the functions very intuitive.
-While the Stagg operates via a nondescript dial and display screen (part of what makes it so sleek looking), the Bonavita has clearly marked buttons on its base: power, a plus and minus to cycle through exact degrees, a hold, and one with preset temperatures for common drinks.
-It is simply a bit clearer and faster to operate than the original Stagg.
-I also appreciate the comfortable handle and stainless-steel body, which is easy to wipe down so it looks spotless.
-Strategist senior editor Chelsea Peng has been using hers daily for about five months and says she is most impressed by how quickly it gets hot — so much so that she doesn’t even bother sitting down while she waits for the water to reach temperature.
-Ken Nye, owner of Ninth Street Espresso, even thinks the Bonavita has a slight edge over the Stagg EKG beyond the lower price: “The larger capacity and faster flow rate are both helpful when using the kettle for things other than pour-over coffee.”
+The functions are very intuitive.
+While the Stagg EKG operates via a nondescript dial and display screen, the Bonavita has clearly marked buttons on its base: power, a plus and minus to set exact degrees, and a hold.
+I also appreciate the comfortable handle and stainless-steel material, which is easy to wipe down so it looks spotless.
+Ken Nye, owner of Ninth Street Espresso, even thinks the Bonavita has a slight edge over the Stagg EKG, beyond the lower price.
+“The larger capacity and faster flow rate are both helpful when using the kettle for things other than pour-over coffee,” he says.

 Best simple gooseneck electric kettle